sammuelyee/docs/README.md

 grunt deploy:staging|production
 ```

 You'll need a `grunt-aws.json` credentials file.
-You can copy
+You can copy the grunt-aws.example.json to grunt-aws.json to work locally.

-**There's a hook set up so when pushing to _master_ it is automatically deployed to production**

 ## How to contribute